Smolensk Crash Investigation Expert Biographies The Honorable Antoni Macierewicz

 It was in the Katyn Forest where he learned that the plane carrying the President of Poland and the Central Command of the Polish Armed Forces crashed near Smolensk.
 Shortly thereafter, he was notified that no one survived the crash.

-The Parliamentary Committee for the Investigation of the Smolensk Crash has issued several reports that invalidate the Russian conclusions.
-These reports as well as findings presented at several scientific conferences on the Smolensk Crash also invalidate conclusions of the Miller Commission formed by the government led by Donald Tusk of the Civic Platform.
-In its efforts to determine the cause of the Smolensk Crash, the Parliamentary Committee is supported by preeminent independent scientists from all over the world.
+The Commission for the Investigation of the Smolensk Crash had issued Technical Report that invalidate the Russian conclusions.
+These reports as well as findings presented at several scientific conferences on the Smolensk Crash also invalidate conclusions of the Miller’s Commission formed by the Government led by Donald Tusk of Civic Platform.
+In its efforts to determine the cause of the Smolensk Crash, the Commission is supported by preeminent independent scientists from all over the world including National Institute for Aviation Research NIAR.

 Written by Justyna Błażejowska